 Behavioural expectations outlined in codes of conduct are consistently taught and actively promoted.
-Responses to unacceptable behavior are based consistently on sound principles and are appropriate to the context.
-Elements in the Ecole Irvine Code of Conduct will be implemented in numerous ways throughout the school year.
 Strategies and structures utilized will include:

-- Direct classroom teaching and discussion (and regular review) of class charters - The introduction of the Circle of Courage.
-The Circle of Courage will be used as a wholistic guide for building the social-emotional skills in our students.
-This framework was created to build resiliency in children by providing experiences in four areas: Belonging, Independence, Mastery, and Generosity - Social stories and social behavior mapping to practice pro-social skills and to learn about choices and the effects (both positive or otherwise) of expected and unexpected behaviours - An emphasis on working together as a team.
-This will be an important goal for our staff, students and parents (between and among individuals and groups).
-Along with classroom charters, we have created a staff charter, which we will revisit and update in September of each year and will highlight what we believe and practice and what we model for all who come into our school - Student group work - Value of the week each week a positive value will be highlighted, referenced, and reinforced

-- The introduction of student eating time (lunch) during classroom instruction.
-This will be an opportunity to develop prosocial skills training and review and practicing of pro-social behaviours - Morning PA announcements that include an affirmation of positive behaviour goals highlighting the school behaviour motto: Take care of yourself, take care of others and take care of this place.
-Announcements are made by students and adult members of the school community. - Actively teaching our students and families about what bullying is (and also what it is not) to provide an understanding of the differences between bullying and other behaviours (e.g. conflict)
+- direct classroom teaching and discussion (and regular review) of class charters - taking a Restorative Practices approach to teach the behavioural expectations of the school - the Circle of Courage which will be used as a holistic philosophy for building resiliency in our students by offering experiences in four areas: Belonging, Independence, Mastery, and Generosity - social stories and social behavior mapping to practice pro-social skills and to learn about choices and the effects (both positive or otherwise) of expected and unexpected behaviours - the continuation of student eating time (lunch) during classroom instruction.
+This will be an opportunity to develop prosocial skills training and reviewing, practicing, and acknowledging of pro-social behaviours - morning PA announcements, done by students, that include an affirmation of positive expectations - actively teaching our students and families about what bullying is (and also what it is not) to provide an understanding of the differences between bullying and other behaviours (e.g. conflict, insensitivity, meanness)

-4. Monitoring and Review